mk-mccann/labcensus/README.md

 # labcensus

-A read-only scanner that tells a PI what is actually on their lab's storage — modalities, formats, volume, staleness, standards compliance, and orphaned data at risk of becoming unreadable — emitted as a single local HTML report.
+A read-only scanner for scientists that tells you what is actually on your lab's storage — modalities, formats, volume, staleness, standards compliance, and orphaned data at risk of becoming unreadable — emitted as a single local HTML report.

 **Read-only.
 Local-only.** labcensus never writes, moves, or converts a file, and never makes a network call.
 Everything it produces is a local JSON/HTML report on your machine.